A story with the roar of the greasepaint but none of the blood

 Next, Jerry Ashby, Associate Principal Horn of the New York Philharmonic and the first black musician to grace their orchestra, had a personal fit when Juilliard said no after he'd personally chosen me for his studio.
 He thought they were discriminating against him... so we went tearing around NYC in his Porche.

-Later, while touring the USA as a composer and improvisationalist, I planned a Doctoral Fellowship at Stanford in Composition.
-My ex said it would be the end of our marriage... that marriage ended anyway...
+I shifted heavily into composition and improvisation.
+While touring the USA as a composer and improvisationalist, I was offered a Doctoral Fellowship at Stanford in Composition.
+My husband said it would be the end of our marriage... that marriage ended anyway…

 After years on stage and coaching performers, as well as sitting in the audience and feeling their response to music I've written, I realize that I love to connect to people.
-So now I write music and work closely with humans because it brings me contentment and joy to experience their stories and witness their feelings while helping them heal.
-It's a blessing of music and coaching conversations.
+So now I write music and work closely with human pathos.
+It brings me contentment and joy to sense shifts in human states, experience their stories, and witness their feelings while helping them heal.
+It's a blessing of wise and energetic musical conversations.

 Comments